DannyChambers/components-vue/src/components/02-patterns/textarea/README.md

 ## To do

-Add a limit for the adjustable height to align with the max-length feature (Whilst maintaining relative text size for accessibility)
+1. Add a limit for the adjustable height to align with the max-length feature (Whilst maintaining relative text size for accessibility)
+2. Allow for hidden label